American Gothic Press

-American Gothic Press is an American comic book imprint of Famous Monsters of Filmland magazine.
-Established in the spring of 2015, it focuses predominantly on the kaiju, science fiction, fantasy and horror genres, reflecting the tastes of Honorary Famous Monsters Editor-in-Chief Forrest J Ackerman.
+American Gothic Press (AGP) is an American comic book imprint of Famous Monsters of Filmland magazine.
+Established in 2015, it focuses predominantly on the kaiju, science fiction, fantasy, and horror genres, reflecting the tastes of Honorary Famous Monsters Editor-in-Chief Forrest J Ackerman.

 AGP officially launched in June 2015 with Gunsuits, a four-issue science fiction limited series.
 In 2016, AGP obtained the license for Irwin Allen's classic TV series Lost in Space and published adaptations of the previously unseen teleplays written by Carey Wilber.
-The publisher has also introduced original titles through Famous Monsters' Silver Scream Film and Comic Festival developing the winners of Best Graphic Novel and Best Graphic Novel Script.